villano-lab/n-elec-scattering/README.md

 These flux modeling tools are central to predicting and comparing event rates from different neutron sources in various experimental environments.

-<br /><br />**4-Comparisons**: This directory provides comparative analyses between neutron–electron magnetic scattering and other known backgrounds, such as neutron–nucleus scattering and beta decays.
+**4-Comparisons**: This directory provides comparative analyses between neutron–electron magnetic scattering and other known backgrounds, such as neutron–nucleus scattering and beta decays.
 It contains overlay plots, rate comparisons, and trace analysis to contextualize the relative importance of each background in experimental settings.
 This marks the transition from theoretical modeling to data-driven interpretation.

-<br /><br />**5-Final-Figures**: This directory contains finalized plots and figures to be used in the published paper and depict neutron flux characterization and event rate predictions and comparisons.
+**5-Final-Figures**: This directory contains finalized plots and figures to be used in the published paper and depict neutron flux characterization and event rate predictions and comparisons.

 ## Important Files